 Know what to expect so as to make the best of it.

-Take the time to ask yourself why you are volunteering.
-Volunteering means working and having pleasure doing it for sure.
+▸ Take the time to ask yourself why you are volunteering.
+Volunteering isn’t a vacation, it means working (while having pleasure doing it).

 However, if you are volunteering away from home, it should not be seen as a glorified vacation opportunity.
 For those who have not carefully considered their motivations for and expectations of volunteering abroad, the experience can become frustrating and disappointing and we have seen it first hand.